 A legal representative can advise the young person on the various outcomes and the consequences of how each of the above may present on a standard or enhanced criminal record check.

-At Hodge Jones & Allen Solicitors we have a dedicated Youth Justice Team whose practitioners have specialist experience advising and assisting young people.
+At Hodge Jones & Allen we have a dedicated Youth Justice Team whose practitioners have specialist experience advising and assisting young people.
 For more information and assistance please call our 24 hour telephone line on 08082768226.